socketry/db/guides/getting-started/readme.md

 	# Convert the result set to an array and print it out:
 	pp result.to_a
 	# => [["10.4.13-MariaDB"]]
 ensure
 	# Return the connection to the client connection pool:
 	session.close
 end
 ~~~

-## Streaming Results

-Some database adaptors may stream results row by row.
-This reduces memory usage and latency.
-Because of that, you may only call {ruby #each} or {ruby #to_a} on a query result once.